 crackers) before you head out.
 This smart-eating strategy will help keep your

-blood sugar levels in check and temptation and cravings at bay.
+blood sugar levels in check and temptation and cravings on hold.
 If you're

 really worried about what might be served at the party, ask if you can bring

-your own healthy party fare, such as a platter of crudités with hummus or a
+your own healthy party fare, such as a platter of crudités with hummus or another South Beach Diet-friendly

-Whether you're throwing a holiday event or bringing a dish to contribute to one, the best way to ensure that there's South Beach Diet–friendly fare available is to prepare your own South Beach Diet versions of your favorite recipes or create one of the healthy and delicious dishes from The South Beach Diet Parties & Holidays Cookbook.
-Try our healthy stuffing, butternut squash purée, sweet potato and zucchini latkes, pumpkin pie made with a whole-wheat phyllo crust, or our pomegranate punch — they're all crowd-pleasers!
+Whether you're throwing a holiday event or bringing a dish to contribute to one, the best way to ensure that there's South Beach Diet-friendly fare available is to prepare your own South Beach Diet versions of your favorite recipes or make one of the healthy and delicious dishes using the recipe finder on our website.
+Try one of our healthy stuffings, a butternut squash purée, sweet potato and zucchini latkes, pumpkin pie made with a whole-wheat phyllo crust, or our sparkling cranberry punch — they're all crowd-pleasers!

 Enjoy dessert...in moderation

 What's a holiday meal without a slice of pie or cake for dessert?
-Enjoying a decadent dessert on a special occasion can be really satisfying, and there's no need to feel guilty about it afterward, especially if the rest of your meal was filled with nutritious offerings.
+Enjoying a decadent dessert on a special occasion can be really satisfying, and there's no need to feel guilty about it afterward, especially if the rest of your meal was filled with nutritious choices.
 Simply request a small serving of dessert and savor it slowly.
 And keep the "Three-Bite Rule" in mind: Take three bites and then put the dessert aside for a few minutes; you'll likely find that you are satisfied with just that amount of sweetness.
-After the holidays are over, resume your regular healthy eating habits and make a concerted effort to get back to your daily exercise routine.
+After the holidays are over, resume your regular healthy eating habits and make dessert an occasional treat.

 This Site and third parties who place advertisements on this Site may collect and use information about your visits to this Site and other websites in order to provide advertisements about goods and services of interest to you.
 If you would like to obtain more information about these advertising practices and to make choices about online behavioral advertising, please click here.